antonjim-te/thousandeyes-splunk-integrations-workshop/docs/distributed_tracing_service_map/getting_started.md

-# Distributed Tracing - Service Map - Splunk Observability
+# Getting Started with Distributed Tracing Service Map in Splunk Observability

 We are going to use the [OpenTelemetry demo application](https://opentelemetry.io/docs/demo/) to demonstrate how to use the Distributed Tracing Service Map in Splunk Observability.